Zhang Liyin

-Zhang Liyin (born February 28, 1989) is a Chinese singer and songwriter of Yi ethnicity.
+Zhang Liyin (born February 28, 1989) is a Chinese singer and songwriter.
 She has released singles in both China and South Korea, singing in both languages.
-Zhang has released only one studio album since her debut in 2006, but its singles carried a few top ten titles, such as "Timeless," which was a No. 1 hit, as well as "I Will".
+Zhang became the first Chinese female to debut in South Korea with the release of her single "Timeless" in 2006, which later reached number one on music charts.
 She is also the first foreign artist to win Best Newcomer award at the Mnet Asian Music Awards.

 Early life

 Zhang was born in Chengdu, Sichuan, China.
 Her parents took her to their classical concerts and exposed her to a variety of music.
 At the age of three, she began to learn the violin.
 Zhang was so interested in classical, American, and European pop music that she claims she never sang children's songs when she was a child.
 She also developed the ability to sing a song after hearing it only once.
 When she was nine years old, she showed her musical ability when she sang Celine Dion's "My Heart Will Go On".

 As she grew older, Zhang became more absorbed into pop music than classical music.
 She secretly listened to pop music because her parents were against it.
 When she was twelve, she was accepted into a middle school affiliated to Sichuan Conservatory of Music after scoring the highest with her violin talents, but she opted to become a singer instead.
 Eventually, her parents began to support her dream to become a singer and she gained confidence when she was selected as the top 10 adult singers in a national singing competition under a sponsorship in Shanghai, China.

 Zhang was discovered by Korean entertainment company DR Music in 2002 while attending a Baby V.O.X. concert in China, and signed an eight-year contract with the company to last until May 2011.
 The next year, she moved to South Korea and started training at the age of fourteen.
 In August 2003, Zhang's mother requested DR Music to terminate Zhang's contract so Zhang could focus on her studies, but in the same month, Zhang signed a contract with S.M.
 Entertainment.
 On June 18, 2007, DR Music filed a lawsuit against Zhang and S.M.
-Entertainment to get 200 million Korean won for compensation for her exclusive contract with them.
+Entertainment to get 200 million South Korean won for compensation for her exclusive contract with them.